strokinmasi/algorithm_visualizer/README.md

 This project is a algorithm visualizer for pathfinding algorithms, created to introduce as much customizability to pathfinding algorithms as possible.

+## setup

+to install all dependancies:

+npm install

+to run the server:

+npm start

 ## build plan

 1. create the grid base